Best Lakes in Italy

 8. Lake Maggiore near The Alps

-Lake Maggiore is another one of lakes in Italy and Switzerland that forms on the border between the two countries.
-Italy’s second lake, Maggiore which means “Great Lake” in Italian, is located in the southern part of the Alps.
+Lake Maggiore is another one of the lakes in Italy and Switzerland that forms on the border between the two countries.
+Italy’s second lake, Maggiore, which means “Great Lake” in Italian, is located in the southern part of the Alps.
 The lake has a Mediterranean climate that promotes the growth of exotic plants.
-When the flowers bloom on the hill, the lake becomes ever more beautiful.
-The best place to see the lake which is 64 km long as well as its islands, is by using a cable car.
+The lake becomes ever more beautiful when the flowers bloom on the hill.
+The best place to see the lake, which is 64 km long, as well as its islands, is by using a cable car.
 Also, you can have a recreational cruise on the lake or even a bike ride around here.

 9. Lake Garda in Northern Italy

 Lake Garda is created by glaciers and is the largest among the lakes in Italy.
-This beautiful lake, which is surrounded by the mountains, is a suitable and popular location for the ultimate vacation.
+This beautiful lake, which is surrounded by mountains, is a suitable and popular location for the ultimate vacation.
 The lake includes several islands, including the Isola del Garda, where St. Francis of Assisi founded a monastery in 1220 A.D.

-The lake itself has somewhat deep waters, therefore, traveling between cities on the lake is by boat and ships.
-Orange and lemon trees as well as olive trees can be seen on the beaches here creating a beautiful landscape.
-This lake is a good place for cycling, boating and surfing.
+The lake itself has somewhat deep waters; therefore, traveling between cities on the lake is by boat and ship.
+Orange and lemon trees, as well as olive trees, can be seen on the beaches here, creating a beautiful landscape.
+This lake is a good place for cycling, boating, and surfing.

 10. Lake Como in Lombardy Region

-If you want to visit celebrities, Lake Como is the place to be at which is in Lombardy region.
+If you want to visit celebrities, Lake Como is the place to be, which is in the Lombardy region.
 Lake Como is one of the most famous lakes in Italy for the people of Rome and foreigners.
 Many celebrities spend their holidays along the lake.
 However, if you are interested in seeing the lake, you should know that it is one of the deepest lakes in Europe, 400 meters deep.
 Moreover, travelers mostly come to this area for the beautiful view of the lake.